zoey-11/Elektron---Google-Girl-Hackathon-2025/README.md

 # Elektron---Google-Girl-Hackathon-2025
 ### Combinational Logic Depth Prediction Project

 This project demonstrates an AI-based solution to predict the combinational logic depth (or delay as a proxy) of critical signals in RTL designs without running full synthesis.
 The solution integrates synthesis timing metrics, netlist structural features (fan-in), and mapping information to build a comprehensive dataset used for training a Random Forest regression model.
-The final model is evaluated via cross-validation and residual analysis, and deployment instructions are provided for real-time inference via a FastAPI REST API.
+(WORK IN PROGRESS-The final model is evaluated via cross-validation and residual analysis, and deployment instructions are provided for real-time inference via a FastAPI REST API.)

 ## Repository Contents